 Non-emergency surgery is usually then needed to repair the ligaments that will have been damaged during the dislocation.

-- After major injury such as a road accident.
+- A major injury such as a road accident.

-- Dislocation of artificial hips in the period following surgery - this is relatively common as the muscles and ligaments around the false joint ball will be stretched and weakened by the surgery.
+- Dislocation of artificial hips in the period following hip replacement surgery - this is relatively common as the muscles and ligaments around the new joint ball will be stretched and weakened by the surgery.